 Term Definition Log Correlation Engine An environmental component that is responsible for collecting log data from a variety of sources and aggregating it into a single collection of results.
 Nessus Agent An environmental component that is installed on an endpoint system to collect details about that system's configuration and behavior.
-Nessus Network Monitor An environmental component that collects and analyzes raw network traffic.
-Nessus/Nessus Manager An environmental component that conducts remote scans of systems to collect data about their configuration and behavior and is used to deploy and collect data from remote Nessus Agent instances.
+Nessus Network Monitor The TOE; an application that collects and analyzes raw network traffic.
+Nessus/Nessus Manager An environmental component that conducts remote scans of systems to collect data about their configuration and behavior and is used to deploy and collect data from the TOE.
 Platform A general-purpose computer on which the TOE is installed.
-Scan The process by which Nessus or Nessus Agent actively collects data from a target system.
+Tenable.sc (SecurityCenter) An environmental component that functions as a centralized aggregator for data collected by the TOE and by other environmental components.